beratcmn/reminder/README.md

 # Simple task reminder made by Berat Çimen
  A simple reminder for computers.
 Doesn't need an internet connection.

+ As always .exe file is in the "dist" folder.

  You can contact me via: bit.ly/BeratCimen

  ----------------------------------------------------------------------
  Credits: